-If you are interested in Japanese martial traditions, you will find much in these eight chapters that clarify why the arts are taught according to a longstanding tradition—and also why there have been evolutionary changes in the instructional methods.
+If you are interested in Japanese martial traditions, you will find much in this Via Media book that clarifies why the arts are taught according to a longstanding tradition—and also why there have been evolutionary changes in the instructional methods.
 There is sound logic for the old traditions, as well as for the changes.
-The scholarly research presented in this anthology will improve a teacher’s way of instructing and help a student understand what to expect out of his or her studies.
+The scholarly research presented in this Via Media anthology will improve a teacher’s way of instructing and help a student understand what to expect out of his or her studies.

 - Exploring Our Roots: Historical and Cultural Foundations of Ideology of Karatedo, by Carrie Wingate, Ph.D.

 - Ideological Elasticity: Enduring Form and Changing Function in the Japanese Martial Tradition, by John Donohue, Ph.D.